 Best smartwatch for indoor cycling: Garmin Fenix 6

 The Garmin Fenix 6 is an outstanding smartwatch for all fitness enthusiasts.
-It tracks bike, indoor bike, outdoor run, indoor run, outdoor swim, indoor swim and triathlon workouts.
+It tracks bike, indoor bike, outdoor run, indoor run, outdoor swim, indoor swim, and triathlon workouts.
 But it’s the cycling stuff that’s best here.
-It comes preloaded with Bike, Indoor Bike and MTB profiles.
+It comes preloaded with Bike, Indoor Bike, and MTB profiles.
 This caters for most cyclists from casual to advanced.

 With its 1.9” display and Bluetooth, ANT+, GPS, GLONASS, WiFi and USB connectivity, the Fenix 6 takes care of the basics and more.
 The advanced stuff?
 It has Garmin Elevate, the most accurate heart rate tracking technology on a smartwatch.
 Excellent navigation features and power meter, speed and cadence-sensor capability complete the package.

 The Garmin Forerunner 935 is incredibly comfortable to run with.
 It has GPS built and a heart rate tracker built-in as well as an altimeter and compass.
 It tracks treadmill runs and outdoor runs down to a tee.
-You can even plug it into a turbo trainer, to track cadence, stride length, ground contact time, balance and vertical oscillation.
+You can even plug it into a turbo trainer, to track cadence, stride length, ground contact time, balance, and vertical oscillation.

 Best smartwatch for casual running: Amazfit Stratos

 If you’re more of a casual runner (perhaps you jump on a treadmill a few times a week, or go running when the sun’s shining), the Huami Amazfit Stratos is an excellent choice.
 It has GPS and GLONASS tracking and a heart-rate sensor.
 It’s got Bluetooth for your music and tracks running, jogging, walking and elliptical machine workouts perfectly.
 Of course, if you would like to get one of the best smartwatches for music, this is still far from being one of them.
 Mainly, because there are some models that you won’t need your phone to be connected to, like the standalone smartwatches.

 One of the most useful design features of this smartwatch is the inclusion of physical buttons on the side of the case.
 These allow you to pause workouts quickly and set a lap timer equally as fast.
-It’s also waterproof to 5 ATM and has VO2 max analysis, to help you understand how your fitness improves over time.
+It’s also a waterproof smartwatch up to 5 ATM and has VO2 max analysis, to help you understand how your fitness improves over time.